Lubuagan: History

-Spanish Rule was never established in Lubuagan during the more than 300 years of sovereignty over the Philippines.
-However, Emilio Aguinaldo, president of the erstwhile First Philippine Republic made Lubuagan the seat of government for 73 days, from 6 March 1900 to 18 May 1900, before his escape and eventual capture at Palanan, Isabela, on 23 March 1901.
+Spanish Rule was never established in Lubuagan during its 300 year occupation of the Philippines.
+However, Emilio Aguinaldo, president of the erstwhile First Philippine Republic made Lubuagan the seat of government for 73 days, from 6 March to 18 May 1900, before his escape and eventual capture at Palanan, Isabela, on 23 March 1901.

-Upon the assumption of the United States of America as colonial power over the Philippines, the Township of Lubuagan, a unit of government at the time it was established in 1905 which was administered via the sub provincial government of Lepanto-Bontoc sub-province, Lt.
+Upon the assumption of the United States of America as colonial power over the Philippines, the Township of Lubuagan was established in 1905 and administered via the sub provincial government of Lepanto-Bontoc sub-province.
+Lt.
 Governor E. A. Eckman, an American ex-soldier was the Chief Executive of the sub-province.

-Sometimes in 1907, Kalinga was separated and organized as a distinct sub-province from the Lepanto-Bontoc sub-province.
+In 1907, Kalinga was separated and organized as a distinct sub-province from Lepanto-Bontoc.
 Franklin Walter Hale was appointed the first Lt.
 Governor to establish a civil government in Kalinga.

-Bulanao Barrio, a thriving big community of Tubog at the time, the site of which is the present homestead of Mr. Abe Umao was the target of Lt.
-Governor Hale as the center of this Administration of government in Kalinga sub-province.
-But shortly thereafter, the great cholera and malaria epidemic broke out in the later part of 1907 and continued in 1908 which almost wiped out the town populace.
-Lt.
-Governor Hales was himself attacked with malaria so that he and his official family were forced to leave Bulanao because those who survived the epidemic among the natives left.

-Lt.
-Governor Hale and his staff came up to Lubuagan in the early part of 1909 and established their quarters and camps where the present multi-purpose Hall now stands.
-Governor Hale whom the people baptized and fondly called SAPAO, first organized his police contingent from and among the tribal pangats and headmen from the different villages of Kalinga to help them tame the natives who are still afraid and suspicious of the new order.
+Hale initially established his office in Bulanao, but moved to Lubuagan in 1909 following an outbreak of cholera and malaria.
+Hale whom the people baptized and fondly called Sapao, first organized his police contingent from and among the tribal pangats and headmen from the different villages of Kalinga to help them tame recalcitrant natives.